cross-border-business-bridge/i-have-learned/best_practice/to_be_a_good_vendor.md

     + Let your brain calm down, "Excuse me, I go to the rest room for a while"

 4. As project manager, you need to balance the interests on both sides, a challenge topic welcome all you guys' discussion.

+5. When invited to the company party, remember to be polite, call the host at first, try to appreciate and explain the reason why you have to leave earlier.

+6. Please do prepare work, remember local etiquette and common vocabulary (such as how are you), it will deep your connection with the client.